influxdata/influxdb-client-js/README.md

 - how to execute parameterized queries
 - how to use this client with InfluxDB 1.8+
-- how to use this client in the browser
+- how to use this client in the browser or deno
 - how to process InfluxDB query results with RX Observables
 - how to customize the way of how measurement points are written to InfluxDB
 - how to visualize query results in [Giraffe](https://github.com/influxdata/giraffe)